asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 }
 ```

-it tells you that `Test.Type does not have a member named 'a'` no the `let b =
+it tells you that `Test.Type does not have a member named 'a'` on the `let b =
 a + 1` line.

 You may have to use properties with getters and setters in this case, which I
 didn't feel like fooling with.
 The result is that I did not abstract out the
-`CGSize(width: 10, height: 10)` into a common variable.
+`CGSize(width: 30, height: 30)` into a common variable.

 The `didMoveToView` method then becomes